4rge/Shell-Script-Templates/Sh-Menu-Using-JSON/README.md

 ### Consistent Naming Convention:
 Decide on a consistent naming convention (e.g., use camel case, underscores, or hyphens) and stick to it throughout the file.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:

-Fork the Repository: Start by forking the repository to your own GitHub account.
-Create a New Feature Branch: For example: git checkout -b feature/my-new-feature

-Make Your Changes: Implement your feature or bugfix.
-Update Documentation: If applicable, update the README file and options.yaml to reflect the changes.
-Commit Your Changes: Only commit changes to files you worked on: git commit -m "Add a descriptive message for your changes"

-Push to Your Feature Branch:
-git push origin feature/my-new-feature

-Create a Pull Request:
-On GitHub, navigate to the "Pull Requests" page and create a new pull request.

-Thank you for considering contributing!
-Your help is appreciated.

 ## License